eevvaayou/eevvaayou.github.io/_posts/2019-05-30-course_quality.md

 - **Enrollment:** The expected number of students for each course typically ranges from 6 to 15.
 Students are primarily undergraduates with academic backgrounds in disciplines related to the project or interdisciplinary fields.

 - **Time Commitment:** Each instructor's course is approximately 10-12 hours long, spread over 4-6 consecutive weeks.
 Instructors should schedule fixed class times weekly within the course period, ensuring two consecutive sessions per week with at least 50 minutes per session.
-Please note that the time dedicated to course planning and evaluating student assignments is excluded from teaching hours.
+The time dedicated to course planning and evaluating student assignments is excluded from teaching hours.

 - **Annual Planning:** The instructors coordinate course schedules with the company based on their available time and workload.
 If necessary, collaborate with other instructors to conduct the courses.
 Generally, there are 3-4 rounds per year.